Back to Flooring Products

 Cleaning and maintenance.
 Here everything is properly sealed.
 There are no seams between the boards.
 The coating is not as strong as that of prefinished floors but it has no obvious weaknesses.
 Cleaning is easy and if you feel the floor is looking a bit worn, you can always slightly buff instead of sanding it.
 Win-win situation?

 Health.
-We have already talked about VOCs and their negative influence on the human health.
+We have already talked about VOCs and their negative influence on human health.
 Let’s make one thing clear.
 Different products have different properties.
 Not every floor finish contains VOCs and there are natural solutions which have exactly zero amount of those.
 However, there is a trade-off.
 Usually, (but not always) products that do not contain VOCs have lower durability and require more frequent maintenance.

 Unfinished Solid Oak Flooring